Land Drainage Act 1991

 The Land Drainage Act 1991 (c.
-59) is an Act of the Parliament of the United Kingdom that consolidates legislation relating to internal drainage boards.
+59) is an act of the Parliament of the United Kingdom that consolidates legislation relating to internal drainage boards.
 It is organised into five parts, with part I containing 13 sections relating to the functions of internal drainage boards.
 Part II has 18 sections dealing with provisions for facilitating and securing the drainage of land.
 Part III contains four sections on powers to modify existing obligations, Part IV has 26 sections covering financial provisions, while part V has 15 miscellaneous and supplemental sections.
 These are followed by six schedules.

+The enactments consolidated by the act were repealed by section 3 of, and schedule 3 to, the Water Consolidation (Consequential Provisions) Act 1991.